mikeroyal/Photogrammetry-Guide/README.md

 [Polycam](https://poly.cam/) is the world's most popular LiDAR 3D scanning app for iOS(iPhone/iPad), Web, and Android.
 It let's you scan the world around you with your mobile device, DSLR camera, or drone to get beautiful, accurate 3D models.

+[BoofCV](https://github.com/lessthanoptimal/BoofCV) is an open source library written from scratch for real-time computer vision.
+Its functionality covers a range of subjects, low-level image processing, camera calibration, feature detection/tracking, structure-from-motion, fiducial detection, and recognition.

+[OpenMVG (open Multiple View Geometry)](https://github.com/openMVG/openMVG) is a library for 3D Computer Vision and Structure from Motion.
+It's targeted for the Multiple View Geometry community.

+[Cesium](https://www.cesium.com/) is the foundational open platform for creating powerful 3D geospatial applications.

+[CesiumJS](https://cesium.com/cesiumjs/) is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
+It uses WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for dynamic-data visualization.

+[Cesium ion](https://cesium.com/platform/cesium-ion/) is a robust, scalable, and secure platform for 3D geospatial data.
+Upload your content and Cesium ion will optimize it as 3D Tiles, host it in the cloud, and stream it to any device.
+It includes access to curated global 3D content including Cesium World Terrain, Bing Maps imagery, and Cesium OSM Buildings.

 [Terramodel](https://heavyindustry.trimble.com/products/terramodel) is a powerful software package for the surveyor, civil engineer or contractor who requires a CAD and design package with integrated support for raw survey data.

 [MicMac](https://github.com/micmacIGN/micmac) is a free and  open-source photogrammetry software tools for 3D reconstruction.